 - vCita – integrates with calendar and popular autoresponder apps.
 Facebook plug-in.
 Pop-up appointment box can be a useful feature.
 Max 3 users.

 - Doodle – a simple tool for finding a time that works for 2 or more people.
 They enter their names and pick a date.
-Works well for group bookings.
+Works well if you’re trying to find a good date and time for group bookings.

 Task and Project Management